Puja Chakraborty

+Puja Chakraborty (born 9 October 1997) is a Bangladeshi cricketer who plays as a right-arm off break bowler.

+Domestic career

+She was selected to play for the Red Team in the 2020–21 Bangabandhu 9th Bangladesh Games.

+International career

-Puja Chakraborty is a Bangladeshi cricketer who plays as a right-arm off break bowler.
-In November 2019, she was named in Bangladesh's squad for the cricket tournament at the 2019 South Asian Games.
+In November 2019, she earned her maiden call-up to the Bangladesh women's cricket team for the cricket tournament at the 2019 South Asian Games.
 She made her Women's Twenty20 International (WT20I) debut for Bangladesh, against Maldives, on 5 December 2019.
 She took one wicket for one run in that match.

+In January 2020, she was named as a standby player in the Bangladesh squad for the 2020 ICC Women's T20 World Cup.
+In June 2024, she was named as a standby player in Bangladesh's squad for the 2024 Women's Twenty20 Asia Cup.